paul-wolf/djaq/README.md

 FROM books_publisher
 ```

 There are some constraints on using subqueries like this.
+For
-The subquery cannot contain any joins.
+instance, the subquery cannot contain any joins.

 ## Sample Project